When enforcing gender norms turns violent

 But society’s ideas on conventional gender roles are also changing, Pellegrini says, due, in large part, to the increased visibility of transgender and gender non-conforming people in the media.

-“Orange Is the New Black” actress Laverne Cox became the first transgender person to be featured on the cover of Time magazine in June.
+Last year, “Orange Is the New Black” actress Laverne Cox became the first transgender person to be featured on the cover of Time magazine.
 Barney’s New York recently featured 17 transgender models in its spring ad campaign.
 And transgender advocate Janet Mock was profiled by the New York Times and appeared on CNN, the Colbert Report and other news programs.

 “By opening up space for different kinds of gender, it actually loosens the hold for stereotype thinking about how you have to do your sex,” Pellegrini said.
 “We shouldn’t think of someone waking up one morning and saying, ‘Oh, what gender shall I be today?’
 Gender is deeper than that.”